 - Prima facie evidence of ownership and subsequent transmission or assignment.

-[Important Note: for unregistered trademark some rights and measure of protection is nevertheless provided under the common law of “passing off “]
+[Important Note: for the unregistered trademark, some rights and measure of protection is nevertheless provided under the common law of “passing off “]

-4) What is the cost for trademark registration?
+4) What is the cost of trademark registration in Malaysia?

 The processes involved in an application to register a trademark comprise of 2 stages and the respective cost involved is set out below: